Strawberry Fields Forever: Release

 The promotional film for "Strawberry Fields Forever" was the more experimental of Goldmann's clips and underlined the Beatles' ties to the avant-garde scene.
 The band's new look was the focus of much scrutiny, as promotion for the single and its musical content left many listeners unable to recognise the act as the Beatles.
 The films were first broadcast in America on The Ed Sullivan Show and in Britain on Top of the Pops, a day before the respective release dates in those two countries.
+Plans to debut the films on Juke Box Jury were abandoned after the BBC refused Epstein's request to air them in full.
 On 25 February, they aired on The Hollywood Palace, a traditional US variety program hosted by actor Van Johnson.
 Amid screams from female members of the studio audience, Johnson bemusedly introduced "Strawberry Fields Forever" with the comment: "It's a musical romp through an open field with psychedelic overtones and a feeling of expanded consciousness [...]
 If you know what that means, let me know".
 The films attracted a similar level of confusion on the more youth-focused American Bandstand, on 11 March, where Dick Clark invited comments from his studio audience.
 In the description of author Doyle Greene, the varied opinions towards the "rebranded 'counterculture Beatles'" and their new music demonstrated a "gendering" of popular culture: male reaction was marginally more favourable than female, and women variously focused on the "weird", "ugly" or "grandfather"-like appearance of the band members.
 Courrier says the hostility towards "Strawberry Fields Forever" was reflective of how pop fans felt abandoned by the Beatles, with one teenager commenting that the group had turned "deliberately weird" and "ought to stop being so clever and give us tunes we can enjoy".
 (Note: Referring to this American Bandstand screening, Winn says that the "bewildered reaction [...] to the song and the group's new look has to be seen to be believed".
 Three of the four teenagers were troubled by the clip; the fourth, a young male, said with a broad smile: "I thought it was just great.")